Published 23 Nov 2018

 What is final staircasing?

-Once the final share has been purchased, the owner will own 100% of the property and hence no longer be a shared owner.
+This is the process of buying final shares which will take you to 100% ownership of the property and hence no longer be a shared owner.

-If the property is a house then the former shared owner will become the owner of a freehold property following final staircasing.
+If the property is a house, the freehold can be transferred to you when you have staircased to 100%* Peabody can only transfer the freehold of the property if we are the freeholder The former shared owner will become the owner of a freehold property following final staircasing.

 With a flat, the property will still be leasehold which means that service charges continue to be payable.
 However, the “Specified Rent” payable to the association is reduced to nil, although in some cases a small ground rent may still be payable.
 Also, certain provisions of the lease will be excluded so that it is no longer a Shared Ownership lease.